-Funding Timi ing Plan Action Allocation (as estimated at time of ACS adoption) Responsible Team(s) Status 21/22 22/23 2 23/24 24/25 25/26 2 26+ Status - April 2023 Status - August 2024 er du ind ini co Tr St ful wi NO Fr s a key stakeholder, the City will nagage with the State Government uring this review to advocate for the clusion of transport and public realm itiatives within the City (outside areas cluded in the PPMA) for funding onsideration.
-The City continues to advocate to the tate Government for the use of PPMA ands for balanced transport initiatives ithin the PPMA boundary.
-The draft CPF and West Perth Planning ramework (WPPF) propose actions to upport this initiative.
+Funding Tin ning Plan Action Allocation (as estimated at time of ACS adoption) Responsible Team(s) Status 21/22 22/23 23/24 24/25 25/26 26+ Status - April 2023 As a key stakeholder, the City will engage with the State Government during this review to advocate for the inclusion of transport and public realm initiatives within the City (outside areas included in the PPMA) for funding consideration.
+The City continues to advocate to the State Government for the use of PPMA funds for balanced transport initiatives within the PPMA boundary.
+The draft NCPF and West Perth Planning Framework (WPPF) propose actions to support this initiative.
 2.3 Be a leader in adaptability and technology.
-2.3.1: Be aware of emerging transport technologies and the benefits they can provide, as well as the negative impacts and how these might be mitigated. \$50,000 Urban Design & Strategic Projects On Track • • • • • en or re Int sy • Se Tr wi he City also continues its partnership ith the Mid Tier Transport Consortium nd forms part of the METRONET Mid- The City continues to monitor emerging technologies and their effect on the transport network and its partnership with the Mid Tier Transport Consortium and forms part of the METRONET MidTier Transport Planning working group.
-The E-Scooter share system trial commenced in 2023/24 with Neuron Mobility launching in November 2023 and Beam launching in February 2024.
-The trial will conclude in December 2024 with the possibility for an extension.
-2.3.2: Require car parking configurations be adaptable to alternative uses for future development. \$5,000 Urban Design & Strategic Projects Completed • • OI according to the according according to the according tits 14 March 2023 (Item 9.4) rdinary Meeting, Council approved to dvertise The review of Local Planning olicy No. 7.7.1 - Non-Residential evelopment Parking Requirements .PP 7.7.1). the review has not considered the daptable reuse of car parking onfigurations.
-This is to be captured in the review of Local Planning Policy .7.1 - Built Form Policy taking place the 2023/24 financial year and is eccounted for in State Planning Policy 3 R-Codes Volume 2 - Apartments.
-Project complete in 2022/23 2.3.3: Ensure all new and existing high-density residential development has access to EV charging bays: Amend LPP 7.7.1 to require EV parking bays for new developments; Support the retrofit of existing private car parking to provide EV bays; and Provide EV charging bays in public lots. \$5,000 (resource) \$50,000 p.a. (infrastructur e) Urban Design & Strategic Projects Completed • • • • • Or acc olicy No. 7.7.1 - Non-Residential Council adopted Local Planning Policy No. 7.7.1 - Non-Residential Development Parking Requirements (LPP 7.7.1) at its 20 June 2023 (Item 9.3) Ordinary Meeting.
-LPP 7.7.1 includes the following objective:
+2.3.1: Be aware of emerging transport technologies and the benefits they can provide, as well as the negative impacts and how these might be mitigated. \$50,000 Urban Design & Strategic Projects On Track • • • • • • The City continues to monitor emerging technologies and their effect on the transport network.
+The City recently opened Expressions of Interest (EOI) for its E-Scooter share system trial, with roll-out expected in September 2023.
+The City also continues its partnership with the Mid Tier Transport Consortium and forms part of the METRONET Mid- Tier Transport Planning working group.
+2.3.2: Require car parking configurations be adaptable to alternative uses for future development. \$5,000 Urban Design & Strategic Projects Completed • • At its 14 March 2023 (Item 9.4) Ordinary Meeting, Council approved to advertise The review of Local Planning Policy No. 7.7.1 - Non-Residential Development Parking Requirements (LPP 7.7.1).
+The review has not considered the adaptable reuse of car parking configurations.
+This is to be captured ir the review of Local Planning Policy 7.7.1 - Built Form Policy taking place in the 2023/24 financial year and is accounted for in State Planning Policy 7.3 R-Codes Volume 2 - Apartments.
+2.3.3: Ensure all new and existing high-density residential development has access to EV charging bays: Amend LPP 7.7.1 to require EV parking bays for new developments; Support the retrofit of existing private car parking to provide EV bays; and Provide EV charging bays in public lots. \$5,000 (resource) \$50,000 p.a. (infrastructur e) Urban Design & Strategic Projects Completed • • • • • • At its 14 March 2023 (Item 9.4) Ordinary Meeting, Council approved to advertise the review of Local Planning Policy No. 7.7.1 - Non-Residential Development Parking Requirements (LPP 7.7.1).